-If desired by GMWSD, high user accounts can be selected to receive additional paper engagement: a report encouraging enrollment in Dropcountr sent monthly during irrigation season (April-September).
-Dropcountr will create and send the paper collateral; GMWSD is responsible for the printing and mailing costs.
+If desired by the City, high user accounts can be selected to receive additional paper engagement: a report encouraging enrollment in Dropcountr sent monthly during irrigation season (April-September).
+Dropcountr will create and send the paper collateral; the City is responsible for the printing and mailing costs.

-In a 2017 portal launch with Denver Water, Dropcountr saw impressive adoption rates that exceed industry standards.
-This is a reflection of the mobile-friendly availability of the portal and consumer-friendly aesthetics our customers have grown to expect from our services.
-GMWSD has reason to believe similar, above-industry-standard adoption rates can be expected.
+In a 2017 portal launch with Denver Water, Dropcountr saw impressive adoption rates that exceeded industry standards.
+This is a reflection of the mobile-friendly availability of the portal and consumer-friendly aesthetics our customers have grown to expect out of services.
+The City has reason to believe similar, above-industry-standard adoption rates can be expected.